gamcd/ProofsNotes/1-TheWordsMatter/1-3_consider_the_implications.md

 2. 1 + 1 = 2 if and only if cos(π) = −1.
     - True
 3. “If 5 < 2, then 10 < 7.” if and only if “Elvis lives.” is a proposition.
-    - False, the biconditional will always disagree
+    - False, the biconditional will always disagree resulting in False